bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

    results[-1]

-Because results is just another catalog, you can search on the search results to progressively narrow your results.
+Because ``results`` is just another Catalog, we can search on the search results to progressively narrow our results.

 .. ipython:: python